 While OK didn't get O.K. re-elected — he lost to Whig William Henry Harrison — the word did get stuck in America's memory.
 Its roots were soon forgotten, though, partly due to the same election-year chaos that popularized it.
 Whigs used it to mock former president and van Buren ally Andrew Jackson, for example, claiming Jackson invented it to cover up his own misspelling of "all correct."
 Van Buren critics also turned the acronym against him, with insults like "out of kash" and "orful katastrophe."

 OK may have been the real winner in 1840, but it still took a while to become "America's greatest word," a title bestowed by author Allan Metcalf in his 2010 book about OK.
 Top 19th-century writers including Mark Twain shied away from it, according to Metcalf, providing little literary legitimacy until a variant of OK was used in 1918 by Woodrow Wilson, the only U.S. president with a Ph.D.
+(OK was further legitimized in 2018 and 2019, when it was added to two official Scrabble dictionaries.)

 Much of OK's success can be attributed to its brevity and flexibility, according to the Online Etymology Dictionary, which notes "it filled a need for a quick way to write an approval on a document, bill, etc." It has also evolved to fill many other linguistic niches, like granting permission ("That's OK by me"), conveying status or safety ("Are you OK?"), calling to action or changing the subject ("OK, what's next?"), and even hinting at mediocrity or disappointment ("We had an OK time at the party").